Inheritance Protection Trust

 3. How is the Inheritance Protection Trust established?

-The trustor's personal representative or successor trustee, depending on whether the trust provisions are drafted into a Will or living trust, establishes an inheritance trust by giving the separate trust a name and applying for its Taxpayer ID number.
-The provisions in the Will or living trust document govern the new trust, although it may be permissible for the trustee to restate the terms of the separate trust with a new document.
-This process is called trust decanting in Arizona.
+The personal representative or successor trustee for the trustmaker, depending on whether the trust provisions are drafted into a Will or living trust, establishes an inheritance trust by giving the separate trust a name and applying for its taxpayer ID number.
+The provisions in the Will or living trust document govern the new trust, although it may be permissible and helpful for the trustee to restate the terms of the separate trust with a new document.
+This process is called trust decanting.

 In most cases the beneficiary will serve as the initial trustee.
 However, if creditor protection is a paramount concern, the beneficiary should not serve as trustee.
-Rather an independent trustee – such as a bank, trust company, or accountant – should be appointed.
+Rather an independent trustee (someone unrelated to the family or a professional fiduciary) should be appointed.
 This enhances the level of creditor protection by eliminating the conflict of interest held by a beneficiary who also serves as trustee.
-If an independent trustee is appointed, the beneficiary may be given a right to remove and replace the independent trustee.
+If an independent trustee is appointed, the beneficiary may be given the right to remove and replace the independent trustee.

 About the Author

 An Inheritance Protection Trust is used as an alternative to outright distribution when the amount of inheritance is expected to be substantial (generally more than $100,000 per non-spouse beneficiary).
-Its protective features are promoted as benefits to the beneficiary, not the trustor, because the trust is usually established after the trustor's death.
-But it is possible to establish and fund an Inheritance Protection Trust during the trustor's lifetime by having the trustor make irrevocable lifetime gifts into the trust.
-This is relatively uncommon because the usual incentive for gifting is to reduce estate taxes and very few people are wealthy enough to be concerned about it.
+Its protective features are promoted as benefits to the beneficiary, not the trustmaker, because the trust is usually established after the death of the trustmaker.
+But it is possible to establish and fund an Inheritance Protection Trust during the lifetime of the trustmaker by making lifetime gifts.
+This is relatively uncommon because the usual incentive for gifting is to reduce estate taxes and few people are wealthy enough to be concerned about it.

 2. What are the benefits of an Inheritance Protection Trust?